Emergency departments (A&E)

 Both hospital sites have dedicated clinical assessment units, which we call acute medical units (AMU).
 Patients may be admitted to AMU directly from their GP practice or from the emergency department in order to be assessed by the medical or surgical team.

-Urgent Care Centre at St Helier Hospital
+Urgent treatment centres at Epsom and St Helier hospitals

-Run in partnership with NHS Sutton and Merton clinical commissioning groups (CCGs) and local GPs, the centre offers appropriate treatment for people with minor illnesses or injuries, who come to the emergency department but who do not require the specialist skills of life saving doctors.
+The centres offer appropriate treatment for people with minor illnesses or injuries, who come to the emergency department but who do not require the specialist skills of life saving doctors.

-This not only means they get the most appropriate treatment - it also means consultants in the emergency department can focus on people with critical or life-threatening conditions.
+This not only means they get the most appropriate treatment, it also means consultants in the Emergency Department can focus on people with critical or life-threatening conditions.